grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ## Aborting a test when a threshold is crossed

-If you want to abort a test as soon as a threshold is crossed, before the test has completed, there's an extended threshold specification format that looks like this:
+If you want to abort a test as soon as a threshold is crossed, before the test finishes, there's an extended threshold specification format:

 <CodeGroup labels={["threshold-abort.js"]} lineNumbers={[true]}>